 • Other factors may cause lung cancer including exposure to radon, asbestos and second-hand smoke.

 Anti-smoking campaigns focus on the link between tobacco and lung cancer.
 However, smoking is linked to many other diseases such as heart disease and stroke.
 The truth is, if you have lungs you can get lung cancer.
 This includes current smokers, those that have worked hard to quit, and never-smokers.
 No one deserves lung cancer and yet lung cancer patients face stigma and judgment that they have a self-inflicted illness.
 Is the tobacco agency not more to blame for making a highly addictive product?
 Canadians are known for an open attitude and one that does not judge based on sexuality, religion, gender or age.
 Why are we judging individuals based on their cancer type?
 If we put the facts in place, the notion that if you don’t smoke, you are worry free from cancer is a common misconception caused from misguided campaigns in the media.
 This leads to a number of complications such as late diagnosis and poor rates of survival - lung cancer can affect everyone, not just smokers.
-In fact, as many as 15 percent of lung cancer patients are life-long non-smokers, and 50 percent of patients diagnosed with lung cancer have quit before the time of diagnosis.
+In fact, as many as 15 percent of lung cancer patients are life-long non-smokers, and an additional 35 percent of patients diagnosed with lung cancer have quit before the time of diagnosis.
 The rates of never-smokers with lung cancer is also on the rise and a re-focus of media reporting is required to align with a shifting demographic of patients being diagnosed.
 It is well documented that stigma is associated with negative psychosocial and medical outcomes, including delayed diagnoses, poor quality of life, poor communication between the patient and their physician and increased mortality.
 Studies that look at stigma and the long-term outcomes of cancer are few and far between, but anecdotally, there is a great deal of real world evidence linking stigma to reduced treatment adherence and psychosocial distress.